aws/aws-encryption-sdk-cli/README.rst

    --encryption-context required_key classification=secret

-If the encryption context check fails, the output metadata includes additional information about the failure.
+The output metadata includes additional information about the success or failure of the encryption context check.
 For more information, see `Encryption Context Failures`_.

 .. warning::